EliKuNi/ColourfulCosmicSnake/README.md

 # ColourfulCosmicSnake
-Beautiful cosmic snake I created.
+Animation of a beautiful cosmic snake I created.
 In love with it 💖